 Squamous cell cancer

 Squamous cell cancer (SCC) starts in the squamous cells in the upper part of the epidermis.
-It accounts for about 2 out of 10 skin cancers.
+It accounts for about 2 in 10 skin cancers.
 It most often starts on skin that has been exposed to the sun, like the face, ears, neck, lips, and backs of the hands.
 It can also start in scars or chronic skin sores elsewhere.
 Less often, it forms in the skin of the genital area.

-Keratoacanthomas are dome-shaped tumors that are found on sun-exposed skin.
+Keratoacanthomas are dome-shaped tumors found on sun-exposed skin.
 They may start out growing quickly, but their growth usually slows down.
 Many shrink or even go away on their own over time without any treatment.
-But some keep on growing, and a few may even spread to other parts of the body.
+But some keep growing, and a few may even spread to other parts of the body.
 Many cancer experts think of them as a type of squamous cell skin cancer and treat them as such.

 Less common types of skin cancer

 Other types of skin cancers account for less than 1% of all skin cancers.
 They include: